BlossomUb/BlossomUb/README.md

 - 👋 Hi, I’m @BlossomUb
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on SQL projects
+- 💞️ I’m looking to collaborate on SQL and Python projects
 - 📫 How to reach me ubochiblossom@gmail.com

 <!---